GingerNinja23/ipop-documentation/FAQs.md

+1. **What are the main differences between SocialVPN and GroupVPN?**

+    These are both social virtual networks, but with different use cases and controller implementations.
+In SocialVPN, social relationships have an individual perspective: relationships are independently managed by each individual, and VPN links are friend-to-friend.
+In GroupVPN, social relationships have a group perspective: there is the concept of a group leader or manager, and once a user joins a group, VPN links are established among all devices that belong to the group.

+    From a technical standpoint, the main difference between the two controllers is with respect to the allocation and translation of IPv4 address spaces.
+SocialVPN assigns and translates private IPv4 subnets and addresses dynamically between any two users/nodes such that it can scale to large numbers of users of online social networks without creating address conflicts.
+GroupVPN assigns a single private subnet to a group of user/nodes, and does not perform any address translation.

 1. **How do I check the IP address of peers in my SocialVPN?**

     Currently, this can be done by issuing a get_state [[controller API|Controller API]] call to the running tincan process.
 In Linux this can be done with the command line: